AzureOrange404/DangerousWiki/docs/guides/beginning/verify.md

 ---
 layout: beginning
-title: How To Display
+title: How To Begin
-description: Connection and Port Usage
+description: Check for Image Corruption
 light_mode: false
 ---